 Students may not be eligible to receive their TAP Award without a TAP waiver if, in the previous semester, they:

-- Completed less than 6 credits in each semester of the first year of awards, less than 9 credits in each semester of the second year of awards, and less then 12 credits in each semester of the third and fourth year of TAP awards; AND/OR
+- Completed less than 6 credits in each semester of the first year of awards, less than 9 credits in each semester of the second year of awards, and less than 12 credits in each semester of the third and fourth year of TAP awards; AND/OR

-According to state guidelines, students may receive only one waiver from these guidelines during their undergraduate career.
+According to state guidelines, students may receive only one TAP waiver from these guidelines during their undergraduate career.

 The "C" Waiver